 - Stay with the person until professional help arrives.

 - Try to remove any weapons, medications, or other potentially harmful objects.

 If you or someone you know is having thoughts of suicide, a prevention hotline can help.
 The National Suicide Prevention Lifeline is available 24 hours per day at 800-273-8255.
 During a crisis, people who are hard of hearing can call 800-799-4889.

-People who self-harm may also be at a higher risk of suicide, and the risk factors for both are very similar.
+People who self-harm may also be at a higher risk of suicide, and the

 Many people with both suicidal thoughts and a history of self-harm report unbearable and unmanageable emotions.